plunderludics/unity-hawk/README.md

 openupm add org.plunderludics.unityhawk
 ```

+UnityHawk should then appear in the Package Manager window.
+From the Package Manager window you can import the sample called `Demo` for a simple example of how to use this package.

 ## Usage
 - Add an `Emulator` component to an object with an attached `Renderer`.
 - Put the rom, savestate, config & lua files you want to use into `Assets/StreamingAssets/`